 Premiering during the July 4th weekend (check local listings) and running weekly for 13 weeks, the series focuses on traditional and cutting-edge smoking techniques, presented with the intelligence, substance, and style that have made Raichlen’s Primal Grill and Barbecue University two of the top-rated food shows on public television.
 Each show in the series runs 30 minutes.

 “Smoking is the new grilling,” says Raichlen, a five-time James Beard Award winner who holds a degree in French literature.
-“Project Smoke focuses on smoked foods we love, such as Texas brisket, Carolina pulled pork, and Scandinavian smoked salmon, plus dishes you would never dream you could smoke, from cocktails to dessert.”
+“Project Smoke focuses on iconic smoked foods, such as Texas brisket, Carolina pulled pork, and Scandinavian smoked salmon, plus dishes you would never dream you could smoke, from cocktails to dessert.”

 So what makes Project Smoke different?

 Unique content: This will be the first-ever how-to TV show to focus exclusively on smoking.
 Hot smoking.
 Cold smoking.
 Smoke-roasting.
 Rotisserie smoking.
-Smoking with wood, spices, herbs, and even hay.
+Smoking with wood, spices, herbs, and hay (really).

 Epic food.
-The iconic smoked foods you hunger for, such as smoke-roasted prime rib, Jamaican jerk chicken, barbecued pork belly, kippered salmon, smokehouse ham, and made-from-scratch bacon and pastrami.
+The traditional smoked foods you hunger for, such as smoke-roasted prime rib, Jamaican jerk chicken, barbecued pork belly, kippered salmon, smokehouse ham, and made-from-scratch bacon and pastrami.
 Plus dishes that redefine your notion of smoking, from smoky Manhattans to smoked creamed corn to smoked cheesecake.

 An awesome collection of smokers: stick burners, upright barrel smokers, ceramic cookers, electric smokers, charcoal- and wood-burning grills, plus stovetop smokers and handheld smoking devices.